csfeeser/ci-cd/github-actions-day4-warmup.md

 * Call the NASA API using a **repository secret** for the API key (no hard-coding in YAML).
 * Successfully download the HD APOD image for each matrix job.
-* Save the downloaded images as a **single artifact** that you can download from the Actions run.
+* Save the downloaded images as **artifacts** that you can download from the Actions run (one artifact per matrix job is fine).

 Then:

 * Verify the log output in the Actions run and confirm:

   * All matrix jobs succeeded.
-  * An artifact exists and contains multiple APOD images.
+  * There are three artifacts (one per matrix job), each containing an APOD image.

 ---